AndrewBoryk/API/README.md

 [![License](https://img.shields.io/cocoapods/l/API.svg?style=flat)](http://cocoapods.org/pods/API)
 [![Platform](https://img.shields.io/cocoapods/p/API.svg?style=flat)](http://cocoapods.org/pods/API)

+## Description

+API is a wrapper for AlamoFire's AFNetworking framework.
+API allows for easy API creation within one's app, so that time when can be saved.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.